-Teams will play from the same side of the field, with the Fans on opposing sides.
+Teams will be stationed from the same side of the field, with the Fans on the opposite side.

 Game balls will be provided for the tournament.
 However, in the event that a game ball is required (i.e., game balls are not available), the Home Team will supply the game ball subject to referee approval.

 Forfeits & Byes

 All teams who forfeit will have the game(s) scored a 0-1 loss.
 The winner will be awarded 3 tournament points (three for the win) Teams failing to report ready to play within five minutes of the scheduled kick off time will forfeit.
 Home Teams unable to supply alternate jerseys, or teams failing to check in at the Mandatory Registration or for taking actions, which cause a game to be terminated, will forfeit.
 Byes will be scored and tournament points awarded the same as a forfeit.